GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 ## 8. Complexity and AIntropy

 Real robots are imperfect; production efficiency varies with task complexity and AI/robot interaction.
+Complexity is a variable that can be determined by renting faux-Oracled, but still bonded, robots and conducting a work study to understand how their leverage can be tailored to your business needs.

 ### Complexity
 - Non-zero scalar governing convergence and productivity over time.
 - Negative complexity → diminishing Torq gains (single-item tasks).
 - Positive complexity → compounding Torq gains (multi-item Oracles).

 AIntropy (pronounced ane-tropy) is to Robonomics what Carnot efficiency is to thermodynamics — a measure of how far real robotic labor is from the theoretical ideal.
+It is task specific.

 ### AIntropy (Artificial Intropy)
 AIntropy = complexity × TTP × Robot.util × supply_efficiency × equipment_utilization × …